vkirilenko/devops-data/hw13-14/README.md

 -rw-r--r--.
 1 root root 1358 Sep  4 20:37 epel.repo
 -rw-r--r--.
 1 root root 1457 Sep  4 20:37 epel-testing.repo
 -rw-r--r--.
 1 root root  573 Dec 21 23:18 nginx.repo

-\#  This is the default, if you make this bigger yum won't see if the metadata
-\# is newer on the remote and so you'll "gain" the bandwidth of not having to
-\# download the new metadata and "pay" for it by yum not having correct
-\# information.
-\#  It is esp. important, to have correct metadata, for distributions like
-\# Fedora which don't keep old packages around.
-If you don't like this checking
-\# interupting your command line usage, it's much better to have something
-\# manually check the metadata once an hour (yum-updatesd will do this).
-\# metadata_expire=90m

-\# PUT YOUR REPOS HERE OR IN separate files named file.repo
-\# in /etc/yum.repos.d
 ```

   2. Install NGINX.